Achievable logoAchievable logo

 The option premiums

-The dominant leg within a spread is also the most valuable contract.
-An option’s premium represents its market value - the more valuable the contract, the higher the premium.
-Therefore, the option with the highest premium is the dominant leg.
+The dominant leg in a spread is the most valuable contract.
+An option’s premium is its market value: the more valuable the contract, the higher the premium.
+So, when premiums are provided, the option with the highest premium is the dominant leg.

 For example: